tuxor1337/dictmaster/README.md

 in stardict format.
 (Note that for some dictionaries the directory `data/PLUGIN_NAME/res` is also needed.)

-Interrupting the running process with Ctrl+C should gracely cancel the process.
+Interrupting the running process with Ctrl+C should gracefully cancel the process.
 From most parts of the download stage, dictmaster is able to recover and continue at a later time from where it stopped last time.
-If you want to force redownloading the data add the parameter `--reset` to you command line.
+If you want to force redownloading the data add the parameter `--reset` to your command line.

 Limitations
 -----------